The Clubhouse

 6. The Blue Monster Course, Trump National Doral

 As you might expect from a Trump resort, Doral is now bigger and better than ever.
 Located near downtown Miami, the vacation behemoth is a brilliant place to stay and play, with everything you could wish for onsite.
 The Blue Monster – another long-time PGA Tour stop – is the undoubted star of the show, having enjoyed a massive upgrade from Gil Hanse in 2014.
-It’s now longer and tougher than ever!
-With three more courses having been renovated, now is the time to try Trump for yourself.

 Blue Monster Course, Trump National Doral Miami